-Even though you may not be at your vacation home for the majority of the year, the energy bill will likely comprise a majority of the cost to maintain the home while you are away.
+Even though you may not be at your vacation home for the majority of the year, energy bills will likely comprise a majority of the cost to maintain the home while you are away.

 Selecting energy efficient appliances, such as a refrigerator or LED exterior lighting, can help shave a few dollars off your monthly bill.
-However, controlling the climate inside your home attributes to the majority of your energy costs.
+However, controlling the climate inside your home, even when unoccupied, will offer you far more energy savings.

-A home’s energy envelope primarily consists of the foundation, walls, window and doors, and roof.
+A home’s energy envelope primarily consists of the foundation, walls, windows and doors, and roof.
 How tightly this shell works together determines a home’s ability to control energy loss.

 If your home does not have a tight energy envelope, you might be paying to heat or cool air that is escaping your home.
-Heating or cooling your home continuously, even if you installed an energy efficient HVAC system, can cost a fortune without a tight energy envelope.
+Continuously heating or cooling your home’s interior, even if you installed an energy efficient HVAC system, can cost a fortune without a tight energy envelope.

 Traditionally, timber frame homes were built by erecting a frame and then infilling the space between the timbers.
 Although some timber homes built today still use the infill method, most have adopted the use of SIPs.
 Structural insulated panels, or SIPs, are a form of structurally sound, continuous insulation.
-SIPs sandwich large sheets of EPS (expanded polystyrene) between two sheets of OSB (oriented strand board).
-Timber frame and SIP systems can easily be designed in tandem.
-The panels wrap around the standing timber, creating both the exterior wall and roof system.
-This ‘skin’ around the skeleton eliminates almost all air leakage.
-The EPS insulation inside the SIPs dramatically slows down the process of conduction as well.
+SIPs contain large sheets of EPS (expanded polystyrene) between two sheets of OSB (oriented strand board).
+Timber frame and SIP systems are easily designed in tandem.
+The panels wrap around the standing timber, creating both the exterior walls and roof.
+This ‘skin’ around the timber skeleton eliminates almost all air leakage.
+And, the EPS insulation inside the SIPs dramatically slows down the process of conduction.

-A timber frame home built with SIPs reduces energy costs versus a home built with traditional batt insulation.
+A timber frame home built with SIPs reduces energy costs much more than a home using traditional batt insulation.
 When combined with an efficient foundation, timber frame homes can have one of the tightest energy envelopes in construction.
 Learn more about Riverbend’ energy efficiency timber frame home building system.